 Lee Mack to host Royal Variety 2022 in memory of Queen

-Gary Barlow, Ellie Goulding, George Ezra and Sam Ryder will be performing later this year.
+Gary Barlow, Ellie Goulding, George Ezra and Sam Ryder will be performing at the event

 The Queen will be honoured with a unique celebration at the Royal Variety Performance this year.